GokulnaathB/MTP/README.md

      - **NOTE:** For sparse graphs an adjacency list uses O(V + m) space, which is vastly better than O(V²) when m << V².
 But if you switch to an adjacency list, the edge lookup adjM[u][v] which is O(1) now becomes O(degree) — so there's a tradeoff.
 ## How to run the C++ codes?
 For example, to run the naive.cpp code, first run ```g++ naive.cpp -o naive``` and then run ```./naive```.
+Make sure you have the GCC C++ compiler installed on your system.